 The movement of goods is a prime example of an area of our enterprise where the benefits of seeking greater efficiency extend beyond the strict limits of the Company’s business.
 The Company has had success in finding ways to reduce expense and emissions in its supply chain, and this remains an area where opportunities for improvement still exist.
 This section will discuss some of those achievements and areas of further potential.
 The activities described below pertain both to Bed Bath & Beyond and buybuy BABY product supply chains, except for the SmartWay Partnership discussion, which information reflects all concepts.
 The terms “the Company” and “Bed Bath & Beyond” are used for convenience.

 Pool and Consolidation

 Since 2007, the Company has moved each subsequent year an increasing percentage of its domestic transportation on intermodal transportation rather than traditional “Over the Road” trucking.
-In fiscal 2011, we moved 66% of our Truckload volume via intermodal service on the four main railroads.
-This fiscal year we are on pace to move an equivalent percentage of Truckload volume via rail.
-We estimate that will equate to 450 million lbs or 22,000 trailers (53') taken off the interstate highways.
-We also estimate that we will save 4.9 million gallons of diesel fuel and reduce 47,027 million lbs of CO2 emissions.
+In fiscal 2012, we moved 65% of our Truckload volume via intermodal service on the four main railroads.
+In this fiscal year, we are on pace to move an equivalent percentage of Truckload volume via rail.
+We estimate that will equate to 485 million lbs or 2,788 trailers (53’) taken off the interstate highways.
+We also estimate that we will save 5.6 million gallons of diesel fuel and reduce 1,140 million metric of CO2 equivalent emissions.

 Partnering with railroads and intermodal service providers to move our domestic freight has enabled us to reduce transportation related emissions, reduce highway congestion and improve our visibility to Bed Bath & Beyond freight in transit.